blha303/getsong/README.rst

       -q, --quiet       Hides youtube-dl output.
 Still shows y/n prompt if not hidden by -y
       -i ID, --id ID    Skip search, lookup ID.
-Use "" for the search term instead
+Use "" for the search term instead --artist ARTIST   Uses Mutagen to write the artist information to the output file
+      --title TITLE     Uses Mutagen to write the title information to the output file
+      --album ALBUM     Uses Mutagen to write the album information to the output file

+    Track numbering currently unsupported by mutagen

 Installation
 ------------